ska-sa/aiokatcp/doc/intro.rst

 .. _Python 2 bindings: https://github.com/ska-sa/katcp-python

-The current implementation only provides a device server, but it is expected that a client will also be added.
-It only supports katcp version 5, and does not support a number of features that are marked deprecated in version 5.
+The current implementation only supports katcp version 5, and does not support a number of features that are marked deprecated in version 5.
+The client is also only able to communicate with a version 5 server.